 Figure 5.2.2.2.24-1: Requesting a UE's User Consent Subscription Data

-1. The NF service consumer (e.g. NWDAF, DCCF, NEF, trusted AF, LMF) sends a GET request to the resource representing the UE's User Consent Subscription Data, with query parameters indicating the uc-purpose and/or supported-features.
+1. The NF service consumer (e.g. NWDAF, DCCF, NEF, trusted AF, LMF, EIF) sends a GET request to the resource representing the UE's User Consent Subscription Data, with query parameters indicating the uc-purpose and/or supported-features.

 2a.
 On Success, the UDM responds with "200 OK" with the message body containing the UE's User Consent Subscription Data as relevant for the requesting NF service consumer.